All Episodes

 Okay.

-Um let me ask you a sensitive question.
+Let me ask you a sensitive question.

-And I know this isn't your area of focus, but uh one of my family members was I I would say they were organ harvested in the United States uh died of a drug overdose, fentanyl, and was kept alive until uh the organs could be taken from that person, and they were pronounced brain dead, and then the organs were taken.
+And I know this isn't your area of focus, but one of my family members was, I would say they were organ harvested in the United States, died of a drug overdose, fentanyl, and was kept alive until the organs could be taken from that person.

 Can you speak to what are the differences?

-Because clearly there is organ transplantation and organ extraction taking place in in America and in Europe, et cetera.
+Because clearly there is organ transplantation and organ extraction taking place in America and in Europe, et cetera.

-How is that different from what you're describing as happening in China, where there's more of an entire infrastructure for this?
+How is that different from what you're describing as happening in China where there's more of an entire infrastructure for this?

 I see.

-And there's a whole infrastructure behind it.
+And there is a whole infrastructure behind it.

-So in some cases, there might now be the situation where the doctors are desperate here in the US to provide organs, and then in single cases, they might um you know uh they they might shift the uh goal, the ethical goalpost to get to that organ faster.
+So in some cases, there might now be the situation where the doctors are desperate here in the US to provide organs.

 You don't want to know how that cow was killed.